Scott Moninger

 Scott Moninger is an American professional road racing cyclist.
-He was born October 20, 1966, in Atlanta, Georgia, grew up in Wichita, Kansas, and moved to Boulder, Colorado, in the mid 1980s to further his career in cycling.
+He was born on October 20, 1966, in Atlanta, Georgia, grew up in Wichita, Kansas, and moved to Boulder, Colorado, in the mid 1980s to further his career in cycling.
 Moninger turned professional in 1991 with the Coors Light Team directed by Len Pettyjohn.
 Since then, he has won nearly every road race in North America with over 275 career victories, the most by any American rider at the time of retirement.

 Scott retired from racing in 2007, racing his final year as a pro with the BMC Racing Team.
 He is currently a commentator for road racing coverage on the NBC Sports Network as an analyst for the Tour de France.
 He is a master-level cycling coach with Velocious Endurance Coaching, as well as a camp guide for Velocious Cycling Adventures.
 He is also the National Brand Ambassador for Speedplay pedals.